 Honey Bees Damages

-Honey bees aren’t generally responsible for causing major structural damage to your home, however having a honey bee hive full of bees and honey is not ideal to have behind your homes walls.
-A hive located inside your home can potentially lead some moisture problems and attract other pests to your home.
-Also, a hive located in or very near and exit or entrance of your home can increase the likelihood of you, a family member or pet being stung.
+Honey bees aren’t generally responsible for causing major structural damage to your home, however, having a honey bee hive full of bees and honey is not ideal to have behind the walls of your home.
+A hive located inside your home can potentially lead to some moisture problems and attract other pests to your home.
+Also, a hive located in or very near an exit or entrance of your home can increase the likelihood of you, a family member, or pet being stung.

 Honey Bee Control

 Honey bees are a protected species, are very environmentally beneficial, and if at all possible should be left alone.
 However, if a honey bee colony has been created in or near your home and they have become a danger to you or your family members, the professionals at American Pest Solutions recommend calling a local beekeeper to come evaluate the situation and potentially remove the colony.

 Being able to completely stop honey bees from choosing your property to nest on is impossible; but, there are some steps you can take around your property to make it less appealing to them.
 Honey bee prevention tips include: